presnick/ProgramsInformationPeople/_sources/Functions/Returningavaluefromafunction.rst

        else:
            print "Second one was at least as long"

-.. mchoicemf:: test_questionfunctions_2_6
+.. mchoice:: test_questionfunctions_2_6
    :answer_a: square
    :answer_b: g
    :answer_c: a number
-   :correct: b
    :feedback_a: Before executing square, it has to figure out what value to pass in, so g is executed first
    :feedback_b: g has to be executed and return a value in order to know what paramater value to provide to x.
    :feedback_c: square and g both have to execute before the number is printed.
+   :correct: b

    Which will print out first, square, g, or a number?